Dumaguete Photo gallery: nudibranchs and sea slugs

 Headshield slugs have a well-developed head shield which is used to plow beneath the surface of the sand.
 Most have an internal shell.

-lovely headshield slug, Chelidonura amoena
+Lovely headshield slug, Chelidonura amoena

 Amusing Siphopteron, Siphopteron nakakatuea